Table of contents

 If you find a flight to Upstate NY for your trip and you plan on sticking around the region, consider the upstate Stewart Airport, which we detail in our guide to how to pick the best NYC airport to fly into.

 It doesn’t matter which time of year you’re visiting NYC because Upstate NY offers special experiences throughout every season.

 Beacon!
 Beacon surged in popularity in the 2000s and has become a destination of its own for day trippers, weekenders and road trippers.
-Best of all, Beacon is a town in the Hudson Valley that is conveniently located on Metro North, and it’s also an easy drive from NYC.
+Best of all, Beacon is a town in the Hudson Valley that is conveniently located on Metro North, and it’s also a 1.5-hour easy drive from NYC.

 What’s there to do in Beacon, NY, for a day trip?
-We outline this in our guide to essentials in Beacon, NY.
+We outline this in our Beacon weekend travel guide.
 You can see art at dia:Beacon, a fun and vibrant food and bar scene, views of the sunset on the Hudson River and nearby hikes at the Beacon Fire Tower trail.

 The main attraction in Poughkeepsie is the Walkway Over the Hudson, an elevated pedestrian-only bridge that is actually a New York State Park.
 This long bridge has panoramic views of the Hudson River, and when you finish your walk, stop by any of Poughkeepsie’s Mexican restaurants for a bite.

 New Paltz is a ‘crunchy’ and sort of hippie-dippie town in the Hudson Valley on the west side of the Hudson River, known for the NY State University of New Paltz (SUNY New Paltz) and a small-town vibe.